ysaakpr/panka/docs/GETTING_STARTED_GUIDE.md

 ### What You Did

 1. ✅ Platform team created shared backend (S3 + DynamoDB)
-2. ✅ You installed deployer CLI
+2. ✅ You installed panka CLI
 3. ✅ You configured backend
 4. ✅ You created your stack
 5. ✅ You defined your service in YAML